LucasArts adventure games: Canceled projects

 Following the release of Escape from Monkey Island in 2000, LucasArts put three further adventure games into development, but all three were later canceled.
 The first of these was Full Throttle: Payback, a sequel to Full Throttle that began production in early 2000.
 Tim Schafer, the original creator of Full Throttle, was not involved in the project.
 Instead, development was led by Larry Ahern and Bill Tiller, who had both worked on The Curse of Monkey Island.
 In the early stages, the project received positive feedback from other LucasArts employees.
 According to Tiller, however, Payback eventually fell apart because of disagreements over the game's style between the development team and "a particularly influential person" within the management division.
 Production ceased in November 2000, when a quarter of the levels and about 40 percent of the preproduction art were complete.
 Ahern and Tiller both left LucasArts in 2001.

 Another Full Throttle sequel began production in 2002.
 Entitled Full Throttle: Hell on Wheels, the game was to be for the PlayStation 2 and Xbox consoles.
 In contrast to the original Full Throttle, Hell on Wheels was to be an action-adventure game.
 Development was headed by Sean Clark, his last work for the company.
 Hell on Wheels was showcased at the 2003 Electronic Entertainment Expo (E3), where a playable demonstration and a teaser trailer were displayed.
 Despite this, LucasArts halted production in late 2003.
 Commentators cited poor graphics compared to other action-adventures of the time and Schafer's lack of involvement in the project as possible reasons for the decision.
-Additionally, Roy Conrad, the voice actor for the series' protagonist, had died in 2002.
+Additionally, Roy Conrad, the voice actor of the game's protagonist, had died in 2002.